tap349/tap349.github.io/_posts/2018-09-03-elixir-appsignal.md

   > In order to track transaction_event decorators we will need to start
   > an AppSignal transaction beforehand.

-  performance data is sent inside AppSignal transaction only.
+  => `transaction_event` decorator doesn't work - performance data is sent inside AppSignal transaction only.

 - unhandled errors are still sent